jay-aye-see-kay/Full-Stack-Vue.js-2-and-Laravel-5/README.md

  ```

  #### Note:
- The comments about polyfills are from the book, I think they might be out of date, and babel may handle polyfills automatically now...
+ The comments about polyfills are from the book, I think they might be out of date, babel-polyfill can handle these without import statements per file.

  # Chapter 6